typestack/typedi/README.md

 ## Samples

-Take a look on samples in [./sample](https://github.com/pleerock/typedi/tree/master/sample) for more examples of usages.
+Take a look on samples in [./sample](https://github.com/pleerock/typedi/tree/master/sample) for examples of usage.